For more information on myofascial pain, especially related to migraine and chronic headache, see the following

 due to neck trauma from the poorly fitting backpacks and equipment

-wear a pack that forces your neck into a head-forward position!)
-At
+Hot tip: NEVER wear a pack that forces your neck into a head-forward position!)

-any rate, Davies wrote the book I wish I had written when I first
+any rate, Davies wrote the book I wish I had written back when I first

-studied myotherapy, hoping to relieve my pain, 20 years ago.)
+studied myotherapy, hoping to relieve my pain, many years ago.

-emphasizes self-treatment (rather than clinical) techniques.
+emphasizes self-(rather than clinical) treatment techniques.
 If you

 lack medical background, use the Davies book with its clear